 At the heart of this rotary shaver is three cutting heads that pivot in 4 directions individually.
-This pivoting motion allows the blades reach and cut facial hair off skin, resulting in a closer shave.
+This pivoting motion allows the blades to reach and cut facial hair off the skin, resulting in a closer shave.
 The only thing it does not do is pivot outward.

 Close Cut Blade System

 To help get as close a shave as possible, Philips uses what they call self-sharpening blades that automatically sharpens itself.
-I’m not sure how this system works so please take it with a grain of salt.
+I’m not sure how this system works so, please take it with a grain of salt.

-Also you’ll need to replace the cutting head once every 12 to 18 months depending on how often you use this.
+Also, you’ll need to replace the cutting head once every 12 to 18 months, depending on how often you use this.

 Another reason why to choose this would be its ability to shave wet or dry.
-Again, this is a must have feature if you’re looking to minimize irritation on sensitive skin.
+Again, this is a must-have feature if you’re looking to minimize irritation on sensitive skin.

-1. Take a hot shower prior to shaving
+1. Take a hot shower before shaving

 One of the best ways to prep your face to the grind of shaving would be taking a hot shower.
-Hot water will soften hair follicles making it easier to cut.
+Hot water will soften hair follicles, making it easier to cut.